abinit/abinit/doc/tutorial/tdepes.md

 renormalization at a defined temperature (here 0K).
 Finally the area around the dashed line is the lifetime of the electronic eigenstates.

-Notice all the spiky jumps in the renormalization.
+Notice all the spikes in the electron-phonon case.
 This is because we did a completely under-converged calculation with respect to the q-point sampling.